shutup/ffmpeg4android/README.md

 ffmpeg-4-android
 ================

-share the scripts to build ffmpeg lib for android platform.
+share the scripts to build ffmpeg lib and program for android platform.

 ##WHAT IS THIS?
-offer the usable scripts to build ffmpeg lib for android platforms
+offer the usable scripts to build ffmpeg lib and program for android platforms

+#Update

+1.if you need `libffmpeg.so` then ,refer to [build_ffmpeg_lib.sh](https://github.com/shutup/ffmpeg4android/blob/master/one/build_ffmpeg_lib.sh)

+2.if you need `ffmpeg` program ,then refer to [build_ffmpeg_program.sh](https://github.com/shutup/ffmpeg4android/blob/master/one/build_ffmpeg_program.sh) and [ffmpeg_program_with_x264_x265.sh](https://github.com/shutup/ffmpeg4android/blob/master/one/build_ffmpeg_program_with_x264_x265.sh)

 ##USAGES
+The Content below may be out of date, just as refrence.

 * change the src path and so on,then
 * `./build_all.sh` or `./build_xxx.sh`